ekreative/android-docker/README.md

 # Android docker image

-An image that lets us build android apps with docker
+An image that lets us build android apps with docker.

 ## Build command